Alfombruh/webserv/README.md

 ## To-Do List

 - look up what .ipp and .tpp file extensions are
-- what is an HTTP server
 - READ "the RFC" DO SOME TEST WITH "telnet" AND "NGINX" before starting to work in this
+- Make the server show /srcs/html/index.html when trying to access it
+- Explain to my workmates what the actual fuck I've learnt
+- Start Working on the config files and what are they suppose to do

 ---
 ## __File hierarchy__